Web 3.0: Explained with Real-World Examples

-Real-World Examples for Web 3.0
+Real-World Examples of Web 3.0

-While Web 3.0 may still take time to come into full effect, a few organisations already use it.
+While Web 3.0 may still take time to come into full effect, a few organizations already use it.
 They use voice recognition, AI, blockchain, and much more.
 These software or tools are still in the early stage, and many improvements are to be made.
 A few examples of these are:

 - Siri by Apple's voice recognition software1 .